ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 * Updated references and section numbers of referred documents.

 * Fixed name of the error with error code 4.

+* Aligned requirement formulation with that in RFC 9594.

 * Clarifications and editorial fixes.